Vogon38/PesquisaEstilo/README.md

-## Description
+## Style Quiz App

-This is the PesquisaEstilo_AndressaS web application.
-It is a React component that renders a survey using the survey-react-ui library, collects user responses, and generates a chart based on the results.
+This is a React app that implements a style quiz.
+The quiz consists of a series of questions, each with multiple possible answers.
+At the end of the quiz, the user's personality type is displayed based on their answers.

+yarn start
 Run the app:

 ```cmd